 - Rotate the skewer to remove, then take off any excess batter.

-- Roll the battered corn dog through breadcrumbs.
+- Roll the battered corn dog through breadcrumbs or other toppings.

 Pro tip: make one corn dog at a time and fry immediately.
-The batter is quite thin, and the Korean Corn Dogs can easily lose their shape if left aside too long.
+The batter is quite thin, and the Corn Dogs can easily lose their shape and become flat if left aside too long.

 Success Tips & Tricks